-Item 1 - Ofsted 'restart' focused visit of Children's Social Care in March 2021
+Item 1 - Sefton Children's Social Care Ofsted Inspection

 In February 2022, OFSTED undertook an Inspection of Sefton Local Authority Children's Services, and the judgement was graded inadequate.
 Revised Improvement Plans have been produced and monitoring visits have been undertaken since that date, the most recent one taking place in June 2024.